ortiza5/modding-vivaldi/using-mods/inspect.md

 DevTools will always load in a new window; we are not able to attach them to the current window.
-Depending on your setup and preferences, you can create bookmarks for these pages with optional nicknames, dedicated menu entries for both the pages and the different developer tools commands (Element Inspector and Console) and custom keyboard shortcuts.
+Depending on your setup and preferences, you can create bookmarks for these pages with optional nicknames, dedicated menu entries for both the pages and the different DevTools commands (Element Inspector and Console) and custom keyboard shortcuts.
 This assures DevTools for the UI are only ever a few clicks, or keystrokes, away.